 French credit institutions must satisfy, on a consolidated basis, certain restrictions relating to concentration of risks (ratio de contrôle des grands risques).
 The aggregate of a French credit institution's loans and a portion of certain other exposure (risques) to a single customer may not exceed 25% of the credit institution's regulatory capital as defined by French capital ratio requirements.
-In addition, the aggregate amount of individual exposures exceeding 10% of the credit institution's regulatory capital may not exceed eight times such regulatory capital.
+In addition, the aggregate amount of individual exposures exceeding 10% of the credit institution's regulatory capital.